malscent/marketplace-scripts/readme.md

 ```

 ## Using Containers with arguments for testing

+Docker containers are intended for usage testing and are not representative of the expected use case.
+Docker Containers only use the latest image of the OS,  We do not try to test in older docker images.
+If you want to use Couchbase Server inside a docker container, see the approved docker container images at [DockerHub](https://hub.docker.com/_/couchbase)

 ### Create Network
 First you need to create a network to join your nodes to.